tmbuza/iMAP/README.md

 **Download full length greengenes classifier**

-If using full length greengenes or any other pretrained QIIME2-formatted classifiers you must replace the default settings in the executable file (see details below)
+If using full length greengenes or any other pretrained QIIME2-formatted classifiers you must replace the default settings in the executable file (see details below).

 ```{}
 bash iMAP/code/qiime2/qiime2_gg_classifier_fulllength.bash